mayallzObject/personal-knowledge-hub/STYLEGUIDE.md

 ## 3. Theme Architecture & Design Tokens

-- Centralize all design tokens (colors, spacing, typography) in `src/theme/theme.ts`.
+Centralize all design tokens (colors, spacing, typography, radii, etc.) in `src/theme/tokens/` and import them into your theme.
-- Use MUI’s `createTheme` to extend and customize the theme.
-- Always use theme colors and spacing via string keys in the `sx` prop.
-- If you extend the theme, use TypeScript module augmentation to ensure type safety.
-- For advanced theming, see [MUI Design Tokens](https://mui.com/material-ui/customization/theming/#design-tokens).

 **Example:**